Assists In Ice Hockey Explained: Types & Examples

 So what does this mean?

-It means that a player who made a pass to the player who made the final pass to the player that scored a goal can receive an assist point.
+It means that a player who made a pass to the player who made the final pass to another player who scored a goal, you can receive an assist point.

 For this reason, there are two types of assists in ice hockey: Primary and Secondary assists.
 Let’s take a closer look.